 By closing one eye and looking through the optical opening in the crown, one can enjoy a magnified view of the one-of-a-kind micro-sculpture through the 23x microscope.

-To give you a better idea of how difficult it is to create something this small, Wigan has to slow down his heartbeat in order guide his scalpel in between the beats of his heart.
-When you think about how small, detailed and incredible watchmaking is — especially at the level that Greubel Forsey work at — it seems only fitting that they would collaborate with the artist best know for creating the world’s smallest works of art.
+To give you a better idea of how difficult it is to create something this small, Wigan has to slow down his heartbeat in order to guide his scalpel in between the beats of his heart.
+When you think about how small, detailed, and incredible watchmaking is — especially at the level that Greubel Forsey works at — it seems only fitting that they would collaborate with the artist best known for creating the world’s smallest works of art.